 Unison Chalice Lighting – We bring the power and beauty of light into our midst by lighting the symbol of our Unitarian Universalist faith tradition, the flaming chalice.

-Wonderbox! – Each week we guess at the contents of a beautiful, handcrafted box from our partner church in Transylvania.
+Wonderbox! – We are given a chance to guess at the contents of a beautiful, handcrafted box from our partner church in Transylvania.
 “Based on today's theme, what do you think might be in the Wonderbox this week?”
 Young and old shout out answers – some serious, some lighthearted.
 A child is invited to come forward to open the box and share its contents with the congregation.

 Hymns – Whether or not you can hold a tune, you are invited to sing with us.
 Two or three hymns reflect the worship theme, chosen from our denomination's hymnals.
 Sometimes visitors from other denominations are surprised to hear familiar tunes with unfamiliar words – words, which distinctly reflect our Unitarian Universalist values and sources.